openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### value/values

-The RP MAY limit the possible values of the elements `trust_framework`, `evidence/method`, `evidence/check_details`, and `evidence/document/type` by utilizing the `value` or `values` fields and the element `evidence/type` by utilizing the `value` field.
+The RP can limit the possible values of the elements `trust_framework`, `evidence/method`, `evidence/check_details`, and `evidence/document/type` by utilizing the `value` or `values` fields and the element `evidence/type` by utilizing the `value` field.

 Note: Examples on the usage of a restriction on `evidence/type` were given in the previous section.

-The following example shows how an RP may request Claims either complying with trust framework `gold` or `silver`.
+The following example shows how an RP can request Claims either complying with trust framework `gold` or `silver`.

 <{{examples/request/verification_claims_different_trust_frameworks.json}}